 From the standpoint of Old Testament Israel, the people of God were the godly in their own nation.
 But after the Cross, we have a better understanding of who belongs to this privileged group.
 We know now that the godly in Israel were merely the forerunners of a great body of believers who would be taken from all nations and tribes.
 The church is the single spiritual body uniting all these believers, both Israelite and gentile.
 It is therefore appropriate, if Jerusalem in Daniel 9 is indeed a symbol for the people of God, to identify them more particularly as the church.
-Like the godly in Israel, the church sees Jerusalem as its home city.
-It was born there on the day of Pentecost.
-There Jesus carried out His redemptive work.
-Jerusalem was the spiritual home of the Jews who became the first Christians.
+Like the godly in ancient Israel, the church sees Jerusalem as its home city.
+It was there that the church was born on the day of Pentecost.
+Jerusalem was the actual, or at least the spiritual, home of all the Jews who became the first Christians.

-We should never foist symbolism on a text to avoid its literal meaning, if the literal meaning is possible.
-And we must always limit ourselves to symbols that Scripture itself defines.
-For example, when used as a symbol, leaven is always evil, a star is always an angel, and a fig tree is always Israel.
+We should never foist symbolism on a text to avoid its literal meaning, if the literal meaning is possible, and should limit ourselves to symbols that Scripture itself defines.
+For example, when used as a symbol, leaven is always evil, a star is always a glorified being, and a fig tree is always Israel.
 But we violate neither rule if we suppose that Jerusalem in Daniel 9 is a symbol of the church.
 We are not denying its primary reference to an actual city.
-Moreover, we are adopting a usage found elsewhere in Scripture.
+Also, we are adopting a usage found elsewhere in Scripture.

 The writer of Hebrews uses Jerusalem and Zion as names for the heavenly city.

 But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels.

 A city is not essentially the buildings or the location but the people who live there, and all the inhabitants of the heavenly city are members of Christ's body, the church.
 Thus, the imagery is treating the church as both Jerusalem and Zion.